Sunday, April 6, 2014

 Choshum

-A two-day Darla school Rimdo was conducted in Darla MPH hall.
-The Rimdo, religiously named as Jingsey, the fire rite was organized by Darla School and was conducted jointly by Darla school and the community of Darla.
+A two-day Darla School Rimdo was conducted at the Darla MPH Hall.
+The Rimdo—religiously named Jingsey, the fire rite—was organized by Darla School and conducted jointly by the school and the Darla community.

 The two-day ritual was presided over by His Eminence Tshugla Lopen Samten Dorji.

-The celebration was very simple, nature-friendly as meat and alcohol items were not served.
-Students and the public were served butter tea, sugar tea, biscuit, and pure vegetable meals on the first day.
+The celebration was very simple and nature-friendly, as meat and alcohol were not served.
+Students and the public were served butter tea, sugar tea, biscuits, and a pure vegetarian meal on the first day.

-Thousand of devotees from Darla and nearby vicinities offer prayers at the annual Rimdo.
+Thousands of devotees from Darla and nearby areas offered prayers at the annual Rimdo.

-On the second day, His eminence graced the place and blessed (Wang) thousands of people.
-Thousands of devotees and religious-minded people, some as far as Arikha and Phuntsholing came to revere.
+On the second day, His Eminence graced the venue and blessed (wang) thousands of people.
+Thousands of devotees and religious-minded individuals—some from as far as Arikha and Phuntsholing—came to revere.

-The Rimdo was a successful one, and it was due to the worthy efforts and cooperation rendered by all the individuals' teachers, principals, students, and the community.
-It wouldn’t have been a lavish Rimdo if it was not goodwill support from the students’ parents.
-As informed on Parents -teachers’ Meeting for any kind of donations; many parents credibly brought both cash and kind.
-Sacks of rice bags, oil bottles, vegetables, juices, dals, etc piled up in the school store.
-Thousands of Ngultrum were offered as donations and were collected from the students, parents, teachers’ devotees.
+The Rimdo was a success, thanks to the worthy efforts and cooperation of all individuals: teachers, principals, students, and the community.
+It would not have been such a lavish Rimdo without the goodwill and support of the students' parents.
+As informed during the Parents-Teachers Meeting regarding donations, many parents generously contributed both cash and kind.
+Sacks of rice, bottles of oil, vegetables, juices, dal, and other supplies piled up in the school store.
+Thousands of Ngultrum were offered as donations collected from students, parents, teachers, and devotees.

-“Rituals such as this have multiple functions in the family and in the culture,” says one of the Lopens.
-“It is an effective agent in promoting family health and well-being.
+"Rituals such as this have multiple functions in the family and in the culture," said one of the Lopens.
+"It is an effective agent in promoting family health and well-being.
 Not only that, rituals facilitate the transmission of values and beliefs.
-Rituals provide support and containment for strong emotions.
-Facilitation of coordination between individuals, families, and communities,” he added.
+Rituals provide support and containment for strong emotions and facilitate coordination between individuals, families, and communities," he added.

-Rituals are important and useful ways of assisting individuals and families in dealing with transitions and losses, bringing about healing and transmitting values from generation to generation.
-It's an effective avenue of strengthening families and creating an environment where personal well-being is enhanced.
+Rituals are important and useful ways of assisting individuals and families in dealing with transitions and losses, bringing about healing, and transmitting values from generation to generation.
+They are effective avenues for strengthening families and creating an environment where personal well-being is enhanced.

-Songs and dances were also performed in the evening to refresh and entertain themselves.
+Songs and dances were also performed in the evening to refresh and entertain everyone.

 Lama Rinpochea